Over the years pupils memorise and perform more than 40 poems.

 In the Junior School, the English curriculum seeks to consolidate and build on the handwriting, writing, grammar, spelling and reading skills that were started in the Infant School.
 Separate Grammar, Spelling and Dictation lessons take place as part of English Language lessons each week as well as two general Writing lessons.
 Our choice of Literature texts are all classics which have stood the test of time.
 Pupils have a Literature text and a more contemporary Read Aloud read to them every term, meaning pupils enjoy 24 good books during their years in the Junior School.
-In Year 5 or 6 a Shakespeare play is studied and performed.
+In Year 6 a Shakespeare play is studied and performed.

-In the Senior School Language and Literature are taught separately allowing pupils to focus both on the mechanics of language and the ways in which writers use these building blocks to create their literary works.
+In the Senior School English Language and Literature are taught separately allowing pupils to focus both on the mechanics of language and the ways in which writers use these building blocks to create their literary works.

-In Literature, each year group studies a selection of core texts including Shakespearian drama, poetry and prose.
-A Read Aloud text is also enjoyed every term without critical analysis.
+In Literature each class studies a selection of core texts including Shakespearean drama, poetry and prose.
+An Essential Read text is also enjoyed every term without critical analysis.
 Recitation of poetry is an important part of the curriculum and every term each class learns a poem to perform at an assembly.

 We encourage our pupils to read for pleasure continually.
 Over the summer we provide some carefully chosen titles for each year group to choose from, so that they can broaden their reading experience.

-The IGCSE syllabuses we follow are: Cambridge International Examinations First Language English (0500) and Cambridge International Examinations Literature (English) (0486).
+The IGCSE syllabuses we follow are: Cambridge International Examinations First Language English (0990) and Cambridge International Examinations Literature (English) (0992).